mikecrowe/clang-tidy-fmt/README.md

 ## Will it work for my printf-like function too?

+Maybe.
 In addition to the `fmt-printf-convert` check, there are two other checks that are unlikely to be useful as they are, but they may be modifiable to do what you want: `fmt-strprintf-convert` and `fmt-trace-convert`.

 ### fmt-strprintf-convert